What does Digital transformation mean for the Retail Vertical?

 The term "digital transformation" in the retail industry refers to technological advancements, new services, and improvements in system functionality.

 A substantial role is played by digitalization.
 Corporate strategy is expanded, the culture is changed, and customer experience is improved.

 Customers' journeys are changing, and retailers must adapt accordingly.
-Retailers must move away from focusing on a single technology and towards personalized buying in order to establish new and innovative business models.
+Retailers must move away from focusing on a single technology and towards personalized buying to establish new and innovative business models.

 What does it mean?

 The retail industry must go beyond minor improvements to develop a connected relationship through technology.
 It is all about improving the customer experience, lowering costs, and increasing the efficiency of transactions, in addition to agility, innovation, data intelligence, and new value propositions.